-Lewis Hamilton facing possible grid penalty at Saudi Arabian Grand Prix
+Lewis Hamilton to face no further action for yellow flag incident at Saudi Arabian GP

-Lewis Hamilton facing possible grid penalty after ignoring yellow flags at Saudi Arabian Grand Prix
+Lewis Hamilton to face no further action for yellow flag incident at Saudi Arabian Grand Prix

-Lewis Hamilton has been summoned to the stewards in Jeddah for failing to respect double waved yellow flags during final practice – something which caused Max Verstappen a five-place penalty in Qatar
+The FIA have announced that Hamilton will face no punishment for the incident

-Lewis Hamilton faces a possible grid penalty after he was summoned to the stewards for two separate incidents during final practice at the Saudi Arabian Grand Prix.
+Lewis Hamilton will face no further action after he was cleared of failing to ignore double yellow flags during practice at the Saudi Arabian Grand Prix.

-Hamilton allegedly failed to respect double waved yellow flags during the third and final practice session on Saturday and was also caught up in an incident with Nikita Mazepin.
+Hamilton was summoned to the stewards for two separate incidents in Jeddah and the Mercedes driver could yet be penalised after was he caught up with Nikita Mazepin.

-His title rival, Max Verstappen, who leads the standings by eight points with two races remaining, was hit with a five-place grid penalty for a similar yellow flag infringement at the last race in Qatar.

-Hamilton visited the stewards at 4pm GMT, one hour before the start of qualifying in Jeddah, where he explained his version of events.

-The Mercedes driver allegedly failed to respect double yellow flags 22 minutes into Free Practice 3 and was later caught up in incidents with Mazepin and Pierre Gasly in the session, who were both on hot laps while Hamilton was returning to the pits.
+The FIA says the “on-board video clearly shows there was no yellow flag displayed, no yellow lights were displayed to that driver and the yellow warning light was not visible on the driver’s steering wheel.”

+Their verdict adds: “The Race Director reported to the Stewards that the double yellow flag warning on the FIA Marshalling System was activated at Light Panel Number 6 accidentally, for less than one second.

+“Unlike further incidents this year, there was no yellow flag or yellow light displayed to the driver hence no breach of the regulations has occurred.”

-The FIA have also opened a separate investigation into the incident with Mazepin.
+However, the FIA have also opened a separate investigation into the incident with Mazepin, who avoided a collision with Hamilton when he got in his way while he was on a hot lap and the Mercedes driver was returning to the pits.

-FIA race director Michael Masi said he would speak to Mercedes about the potential infringements, adding that it “wasn’t great at all” from Hamilton.
+FIA race director Michael Masi said he would speak to Mercedes about the potential infringement, adding that it “wasn’t great at all” from Hamilton.

-If found guilty and a grid penalty is confirmed, it would be a major blow to Mercedes and to Hamilton’s hopes of winning his eighth world title at a crucial juncture in the season.

 Register for free to continue reading